Liz Allen

 Summary

-I studied for a BSc degree in Biochemistry at Bath University, followed by a PhD in Virology from Glasgow University and postdoctoral positions in research institutions in Glasgow and London.
-My research work was focused on transcription factor activation of gene expression in viral systems and cancer.
+I studied for a BSc degree in Biochemistry at Bath University, followed by a PhD in Virology from Glasgow University and postdoctoral positions in Glasgow and London.

-I then moved to the pharmaceutical industry, where I was involved in identifying genes from the human genome sequence which were suitable candidates for drug development.
-Since 2007 I have been working as a HCPC registered Clinical Scientist in diagnostic genetics in the NHS.
-I have worked in a number of clinical areas, ranging from haemostasis to metabolic disorders.
+I then worked in the pharmaceutical industry, identifying genes from the human genome sequence which were suitable candidates for drug development.
+In 2003 I registered as a Clinical Scientist with the HCPC, working in diagnostic genetics until joining Sheffield Hallam University in 2015.

 About

 I studied for a BSc degree in Biochemistry at Bath University, followed by a PhD in Virology from Glasgow University.
-My PhD project investigated how viral proteins activate gene transcription.
-I continued my research work investigating how transcription factors activate gene expression in cancer, working as a postdoctoral research associate at institutions in Glasgow and London.
+I studied how transcription factors activate gene expression in viruses and cancer, working as a postdoctoral research associate in Glasgow and London.

-I then moved to the pharmaceutical industry, working for three different pharmaceutical and biotech companies.
+I then worked for three different pharmaceutical and biotech companies.
 The human genome sequencing project had just been completed.
-I was involved in several research projects trying to discover previously unidentified genes from the human genome sequence, which would be suitable targets for drug development.
+I was involved in research projects trying to discover previously unidentified genes from the human genome sequence, which would be suitable targets for drug development.

-Since 2007 I have been working as a HCPC registered Clinical Scientist in diagnostic genetics in the NHS, firstly in Manchester and more recently at Sheffield Children's Hospital.
-I have worked in a number of clinical areas, ranging from haemostasis to metabolic disorders.
-I was appointed as a lecturer at Sheffield Hallam University in May 2015, and I am teaching several subjects in biomedical sciences, including clinical chemistry, blood sciences, cancer and biology of disease.
+Since 2003 I have been working as a HCPC registered Clinical Scientist in diagnostic genetics in the NHS.
+I was appointed as a lecturer at Sheffield Hallam University in May 2015.

 Investigation of the molecular mechanisms of Vanishing White Matter Disease